Shlomit Mintz

 About Me

-I’m a counsellor with over a decade of experience as a psychologist overseas.
-I support children, adolescents, adults, and parents through a wide range of emotional, relational, and developmental challenges.
+I have 14 years of experience as a psychologist overseas, and over a year of experience providing therapy here in New Zealand.
+I support individuals of all ages through a wide range of emotional, relational, and developmental challenges.

 Originally from Israel, I bring a deep understanding of cultural transitions, identity, and belonging.
-Having recently settled with my family in Aotearoa, I also enjoy working with migrants, expats, and others navigating major life changes.
+Having recently settled with my family in New Zealand, I also enjoy working with migrants, expats, and others navigating major life changes.

 How I Work